stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

 ^ - The three-address code framework provides a high level register-based intermediate representation.
 It provides two basic representations:
 ^   - TACNaive which is an untyped three-address code like representation of Java bytecode ^   - TACAI which is typed, SSA-like three-address code representation.
 This is the primary representation used by analysis.

 ---

+# General design decisions

+ - All major classes are (effectively) immutable.
+ - Extensive support for pattern matching.
+ - There are no “null” values unless explicitly noted.
+   (E.g., the instructions array typically contains `null` values.)

+^ The decision to make basically all major data-structures immutable was made to facilitate parallelization.

+^ If available, always use the accessor methods offered by the class that manages the collection and not the collection itself.
+^ E.g., to find a method with a specific name, use the respective method defined by `Method` and do not use the (underlying) collection’s find method; to iterate over the instructions of a method use `Code`’s respective methods.
+The explicitly defined methods generally offer additional functionality or are more efficient due to domain knowledge.

+---